Fluid-AI/marketprophecy/README.md

 ## Your Submission (How do I submit)

+This is a sample of a fork and pull request

 You submit your final code by creating a branch and submitting it as a pull request to the main branch Put your name as the branch name and in the commit message you can put your Email ID and as an additional optional item a base64 encoding of your mobile number. eg. (911111000 becomes OTExMTExMDAw).
 In case you are not comfortable putting your encoded mobile number you can just put in your email and name.
 In the pull request please have a readme file called results.md with published results